-You will find all of the dates for Parents' Evenings published on the school website and you will be sent information one week prior to the evening.
-We use an online, virtual system called School Cloud for Parents' Evenings.
+There will be a meeting for consultation with subject staff later in the school year.
+You will find all of these dates published on the school website and you will be sent information one week prior to the evening.
+We use an online, virtual system called

+School Cloud for Parents' Evenings.
 You will be issued with codes before your first Parents' Evening.